Blog

 Why their site is excellent:

 • The homepage includes a slideshow of images that comes with individual CTAs, including Find and Event, Learn More and Donate Today.
-The rest of the homepage effectively introduces visitors to the achievement it has received and projects run by the organisation.
+The rest of the homepage effectively introduces visitors to the achievements it has received and projects run by the organisation.

 • The menus are tailored for distinct audiences- Patients and caregivers, Researchers and healthcare professionals.
 And this makes sense as they will look for different information.